kpsychas/word_etymologist/README.md

 It is also unlikely that a word has two meanings one with a greek root and another one without.
-The only example I came up with is `pan` which is not a word in Greek but rather a prefix.
+The only example I came up with is `pan` which actually is a prefix of Greek origin rather than a word.

 Training picks random words from dataset to train an LSTM Neural Network.